MSIA/vail/README.md

 ## Jobs Postings Data

-The jobsmerge.py file walks through the folder containing 'T:\courses\MSiA400\Jobs' which houses all of the raw Jobs postings data.
+The jobsmerge.py file walks through the folder 'T:\courses\MSiA400\Jobs' which houses all of the raw Jobs postings data.
 In the folder there are 3 types of files:
   New: job posting specifications
   Description: job posting descriptions
   Expired: which were made on a daily basis

 The code utilizes os.walk to go through each file in the folder and creates an aggregated data frame of each of the 3 types of files.
-Then it combines each of the three files into a single dataframe.
+Then it combines each of the three dataframes into a single aggregated jobs posting dataframe.

 *Note - The current merged file still contains tuples that were excessively split since there were commas housed within the columns.
 This makes up <.001% of files (31,715 out of 4,810,306 entries) and will be fixed in future a iteration of this merge code.